thomasyu888/synpy-sdk-client/docs/DiscussionServicesApi.md

 # Enter a context with an instance of the API client
 with synclient.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = synclient.DiscussionServicesApi(api_client)
+    api_instance = discussion_services_api.DiscussionServicesApi(api_client)
-    id = 'id_example' # str | The ID of an Entity.
+    id = "id_example" # str | The ID of an Entity.
     ascending = True # bool | The direction of sort: true for ascending, and false for descending (optional) limit = 10 # float | Limits the size of the page returned.
 For example, a page size of 10 require limit = 10.
-The maximum Limit for this call is 20.'  (optional) (default to 10) offset = 0 # float | The index of the pagination offset.
-For a page size of 10, the first page would be at offset = 0, and the second page would be at offset = 10.'  (optional) (default to 0) sort = 'sort_example' # str | The field to sort the resulting threads on.
+The maximum Limit for this call is 20.'  (optional) if omitted the server will use the default value of 10 offset = 0 # float | The index of the pagination offset.
+For a page size of 10, the first page would be at offset = 0, and the second page would be at offset = 10.'  (optional) if omitted the server will use the default value of 0 sort = "NUMBER_OF_REPLIES" # str | The field to sort the resulting threads on.
 Available options DiscussionThreadOrder  (optional)

+    # example passing only required values which don't have defaults set
     try:
         # This API is used to get N number of threads that belongs to projects user can view and references the given entity.
+        api_response = api_instance.get_threads_for_entity(id)
+        pprint(api_response)
+    except synclient.ApiException as e:
+        print("Exception when calling DiscussionServicesApi->get_threads_for_entity: %s\n" % e)

+    # example passing only required values which don't have defaults set
+    # and optional values
+    try:
+        # This API is used to get N number of threads that belongs to projects user can view and references the given entity.
         api_response = api_instance.get_threads_for_entity(id, ascending=ascending, limit=limit, offset=offset, sort=sort)
         pprint(api_response)
-    except ApiException as e:
+    except synclient.ApiException as e:
         print("Exception when calling DiscussionServicesApi->get_threads_for_entity: %s\n" % e)
 ```